 14: Grave Site (Fake)

 A popular attraction, the fake grave of Mary Jane was rumored to be the reason for the trail getting its name.
-The story goes a little girl got bitten by a poisonous spider costing her life.
+As the story goes, a little girl got bitten by a poisonous spider costing her her life.

 The end of High Speed Mesa is greeted with several very steep drops.